They say…

 templebrewhouse.com/brewery

-First sold beer: 20 December 2014, as Essex Street
+First sold beer: 20 December 2014, as Essex Street Brewing

-suspended: March 2020
+Brewing suspended: March 2020

-restarted: May 2022
+Brewing restarted: May 2022

-Pub chain the City Pub Co already had brewpubs in Bath and Cambridge when it added a branch near the Temple late in 2014.
+Pub chain the City Pub Co already had brewpubs in Bath and Cambridge when it added a London branch near the Temple late in 2014.
 An 8 hl kit was squeezed into a stairwell, with some serious ventilation equipment installed after the lawyers upstairs complained about the smell (their loss).
 Though the pub was known as the Temple Brew House, the brewery originally traded under the Essex Street brand.

-The pub was closed with suspended during the 2020 Covid-19 lockdowns.
+The pub was closed with brewing suspended during the 2020 Covid-19 lockdowns.
 After some uncertainty about its future, it was finally reopened in Feburary 2022 with brewing restored in May.

-Beers are in keg and cask, many of them gluten-free, sold on-site and at other City Pubs sites.
-There have been numerous collaborations including with Toast Ale.
+Beers were in keg and cask, many of them gluten-free, sold on-site and at other sites in the group.
+There were numerous collaborations including with Toast Ale.

 More London brewers